paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-537-loans-and-guarantees.md

 <a id="section-53704"></a>
 ## § 53704.
 Funding limits
 **(a) General Limitations.—** The total unpaid principal amount of obligations guaranteed under this chapter and outstanding at one time may not exceed $12,000,000,000.
-Of that amount—

-(1) $850,000,000 shall be limited to obligations related to fishing vessels and fishery facilities; and
+Of that amount, $850,000,000 shall be limited to obligations related to fishing vessels and fishery facilities.

-(2) $3,000,000,000 shall be limited to obligations related to eligible export vessels.

 **(b) Additional Limitations.—** Additional limitations may not be imposed on new commitments to guarantee loans for any fiscal year, except in amounts established in advance by annual authorization laws.
 A vessel eligible for a guarantee under this chapter may not be denied eligibility because of its type.